Dudeme1/Test_Repository/README.md

 # Test_Repository
-This Repository is for testing purposes, this is the first time I'm using Github!
+This Repository IZ for testing purposes, this is the first time I'm using Github!
+# Capiche?